ChristfriedBalizou/jeamsql/README.md

 # JEAMSQL

-Python low level sql client using tsql, isql... drivers.
+Python sql client using tsql, isql... drivers.

 Connection to database as Sybase(ASE) or Oracle require huge installation, of dependencies and pakacges.
 The aim of this project is to have a light library which offer only possibilities to write an SQL query and execute it.